ShUM-Sites Speyer, Worms and Mainz: The application

 ShUM - Criterias for application

-The proposed Outstanding Universal Value of the ShUM-Sites of Speyer, Worms and Mainz is based on the following values:
+The Outstanding Universal Value of the ShUM-Sites of Speyer, Worms and Mainz is based on the following values:

 Influence on the development of architecture: Outstanding, landmark buildings and sites whose design significantly influenced Jewish ritual buildings and burial culture in Central Europe for several hundred years.